-Bedroom Transformed Into a Master Suite
+Bedroom Transformed Into a Primary Suite

 Carving out property to expand your home's footprint is always outrageously expensive, since a new foundation, walls, roofing, and a host of other elements are required.
-Turning your existing bedroom into a master bedroom is a far less expensive project, but is one that can pay you back handsomely.
+Turning your existing bedroom into a primary bedroom is a far less expensive project, but is one that can pay you back handsomely.

 Catherine and Bryan Williamson are the husband-and-wife design team behind the popular blog Beginning in the Middle.
-They created a master suite without laying down a single square foot of foundation by merging two bedrooms and a hallway into one, large area.
+They created a primary suite without laying down a single square foot of foundation by merging two bedrooms and a hallway into one, large area.
 The result is a gorgeous top-floor living-sleeping area that is bathed in light during the day, remote and cozy at night.

 02 of 05